alarm-redist/fifty-states/analyses/NE_leg_2020/doc_NE_leg_2020.md

 Nebraska has a unicameral legislature, and thus only one set of state legislative districts is drawn.
 Accordingly, we simulate a single legislative plan using the 03_sim_NE_ssd.R script.

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.
+To preserve the cores of prior districts, we use the previous SSDs as county-like units in the counties argument, which limits splits of prior districts during simulation.

 ## Data Sources
 Data for Nebraska comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).